Alabate/AsyncGPUReadbackPlugin/README.md

 ### Native plugin
 ```
 cd NativePlugin
-make # The makefile only work for windows, but you could add other target inside if you want
+make # The makefile only work for linux, but you could add other target inside if you want
 ```
 You can find the built file under
 ```